 Now, the store has been closed now for almost ten years as I write this.
 I'd like to say this was the way things were long ago, but unfortunately, I have evidence that things haven't changed one bit.

-Wayne State runs a program for local secondary schools, the name of which I will not mention, as I have NO interest in discrediting a good program.
-One of my clients is a small school which participates in this program, and I got contacted by WSU to add some network wiring to this school to facilitate this program.
-Against my better judgement, I agreed to do the work for considerably less than it would normally take (they really didn't understand the work involved in running a wire).
+Wayne State ran a program for local secondary schools, the name of which I will not mention, as I have NO interest in discrediting a good program.
+One of my clients was a small school which participates in this program, and I got contacted by WSU to add some network wiring to this school to facilitate this program.
+Against my better judgement, I agreed to do the work for considerably less than it would normally take (they really didn't understand the work involved in running a wire neatly).
 I told them point blank I had zero faith in getting paid in a timely basis, but I took the job because it would benefit a good client.